wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 category
 ^^^^^^^^^^

-The decoded category to match: ids, syslog, firewall, web-log, squid or windows.
+Selects in which rule decoding category the rule should be included: ids, syslog, firewall, web-log, squid or windows.

 +--------------------+--------------+
 | **Default Value**  | n/a          |